 “How have you been, Hopefinder?”
 Lightsong asked, sitting.

-“Well, well,” Hopefinder said.
-His voice always seemed a little too. . .old for his body to Lightsong.
+“Very well,” Hopefinder said.
+His voice always seemed a little too. . .old for his body.
 Like a boy trying to imitate his father.
 “Though, there was a particularly difficult case during Petitions this morning.
 A mother with her last child, dying of the fevers.
 She’d already lost the other three, as well as her husband.
 All in the space of a year.
 Tragic.”

 “My dear,” Blushweaver said with concern.
 “You’re not actually considering. . .passing your Breath, are you?”